How to Help an Opana Addict

 A number of supervised detoxification clinics are able to do this through the administration of medications in conjunction with various behavioral therapies, an approach called medically assisted treatment (MAT).
 MAT is a proven method of treatment for opioids and is supported by a number of government agencies including the Substance Abuse and Mental Health Services Administration (SAMHSA).

 Once detoxification is complete, there are a number of treatment options available.
-Inpatient treatment entails around-the-clock care provided by government-run clinics, hospitals, or residential treatment centers.
+Inpatient treatment care entails around-the-clock care provided by government-run clinics, hospitals, or residential treatment centers.
 All of these options should offer up-to-date treatment methods and well-trained staff.
 Government-run clinics and hospitals are usually more affordable, but amenities are often times bare and the duration of stay may not be guaranteed.
 Residential treatment centers provide a broader set of amenities, specified treatment lengths (30, 60 and 90 days), and various treatment options (counseling, medication).

-Outpatient treatment is similar to inpatient treatment but care is limited to a specified number of hours throughout the week.
+Outpatient treatment care is similar to inpatient treatment but care is limited to a specified number of hours throughout the week.
 Patients come in at their convenience, at least a few times a week, to receive medication and/or therapy.
 This option is often sought by those with serious occupational or familial restraints and relatively less severe addictions.

 Is Opana Addictive?